victor-devv/wallet-svc/README.md

 ## API Documentation

-API endpoints and request formats can be found in the API documentation [here]().
+API endpoints and request formats can be found in the API documentation at [https://documenter.getpostman.com/view/23596345/2sAYkGJyWA](https://documenter.getpostman.com/view/23596345/2sAYkGJyWA).

 ## ER Diagram